Should You Refinance an FHA Loan to a VA Loan?

 How Long Will You Keep the Home?

-Do you see yourself keeping the home long-term, or is there a chance you’ll sell within a few years?
-Even if you’re expecting significant monthly savings, it may take a while until you reach the break-even point where your savings exceed the closing costs of the new loan.
+Even if you’re expecting significant monthly savings, it may take time to reach the break-even point where your savings exceed the closing costs of the new loan.
+If you plan to sell or refinance again before then, keeping your current mortgage likely makes more sense.

-Will You Convert the Home To a Rental?
+Will You Convert the Home to a Rental?

-If you plan to keep the home, do you see yourself purchasing something different and turning your current home into a rental?
 An FHA to VA loan refinance requires you to certify that you plan to continue using the property as your primary residence for at least 12 months.
+If you intend to turn it into a rental down the line, doing so would tie up your VA entitlement and potentially limit your ability to use it for future home purchases.

-Do You Need Your VA Entitlement For a Future Home Purchase?
+Do You Need Your VA Entitlement for a Future Home Purchase?

 Do You Plan to Own and Live In the Home for the Foreseeable Future?